Bw2801/ascii-descriptor/README.md

 # ascii-descriptor
-A javascript/node library for creating data descriptions using monospace ascii symbols.
+A javascript/node library for creating data descriptions using monospace border symbols.

 **Note**: If all you want is just to generate a single ascii description, you can use my online tool (TBD).